amirhamiri/shopin/README.md

 docker-compose run web python manage.py test
 ```

-## 🌍 Deployment

-Add notes about deploying this on a live system here.

 ## 🤝 Contributing to Shopin

 Contributions are what make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make to *Shopin* are **greatly appreciated**.